 Beyond the filter, dust and grime can build up on the indoor evaporator coil and the outdoor condenser coil.
 This layer of dirt acts as an insulator, making it much harder for the coils to transfer heat.
 Skipping just one deep coil cleaning can significantly increase your cooling costs.
 Our Service Maintenance Programs include thorough cleanings to keep your system running efficiently.

-High Humidity and Drainage Issues
+How High Humidity Affects Drainage

 Part of your air conditioner’s job is to remove humidity from the air, which is no small task in North Carolina.
 As your system pulls moisture from the air, condensation forms and collects in a drain pan before flowing out through a condensate drain line.
 During periods of high humidity, your AC removes a lot more water, which can overwhelm the drainage system if it isn’t perfectly clear.